1968 Scotland storm: Impact

-United Kingdom
+Scotland

 15 January 1968 began as a mild day, then temperatures grew cooler as the day progressed.
 The highest temperature on that day was 11.8 C at St. James's Park, London and the lowest was 5.1 C at Lerwick, Shetland.
 The most rainfall on 15 January in the British Isles was 24.9 mm at South Barrule.
 In Glasgow alone, over 300 houses were destroyed and 70,000 homes were damaged.
 Due to the strong winds, half of Glasgow's council houses were damaged.
 Many people evacuated what were then Europe's tallest flats as they began swaying.
 Officials said at least seven ships sank or went adrift in the river Clyde causing hundreds of thousands of pounds worth of damage.
 Off the east coast of Scotland, a drilling rig called Sea Quest was set adrift in rough seas.
 Over a thousand mature trees were downed in the Central Belt, as well as power lines.
 In total, the storm felled 30 sq. mi.
 (8,000 hectares) of forest across Scotland (2 million cu. yd.; 1.6 million cubic metres of timber).
 A Glasgow police spokesman said that it was 'absolute havoc' in the city.
 Electrical power also failed in Glasgow, leaving the whole city in darkness.

+England and Wales

 In England and Wales, a five-day freeze ended with some roads flooded by up to 3 ft of water.
 Large waves pounded the English Channel coastline.